Projective characterization of higher-order quantum transformations: Superoperator projectors

 Then, it is true for the cup because $\Proj{}{A} \cup \CompProj{}{A} = \Proj{}{A} + \mathcal{I}_A - \Proj{}{A} + \mathcal{D}_A - (\Proj{}{A} \cap \CompProj{}{A}) = \mathcal{I}_A$.
 Thus, we define the \textbf{negation} of any projector $\Proj{}{A}$ as

 In addition to property \eqref{eq:A_cup_nA}, one can verify from Eq. \eqref{eq:A_cap_nA} that the projector and its negation intersect at the zero of the algebra, which in this case is indeed $\mathcal{D}_A$ (refer to the diagram in Fig. \ref{fig:fctal}).
+As it should be, negation is an involution: